BachiLi/had/README.md

 ```

 See test.cpp for more usage.
-The library depends on Eigen (http://eigen.tuxfamily.org/).

 ### Comparison to other libraries
 Below is a quick comparison to other auto-diff libraries:

 #### Adept: http://www.met.reading.ac.uk/clouds/adept/
 Adept uses expression templates and implicit stored computation graph to better utilize compiler optimization.
 For first derivatives computation, it can be faster than HAD because HAD does not use expression templates.
 However, Adept does not support second derivatives.

 #### CppAD: http://www.coin-or.org/CppAD/ & ADOL-C: https://projects.coin-or.org/ADOL-C